viamrobotics/docs/docs/components/board/_index.md

 - A GPIO peripheral device that must connect to an external computer.
 - A PWM peripheral device that must connect to an SBC that has a CPU and GPIO pins.

-The board of a robot is also its signal wire hub that provides access to general purpose input/output [(GPIO)](https://www.howtogeek.com/787928/what-is-gpio/) pins: a collection of pins on the motherboard of a computer that can receive electrical signals.
+The board of a machine is also its signal wire hub that provides access to general purpose input/output [(GPIO)](https://www.howtogeek.com/787928/what-is-gpio/) pins: a collection of pins on the motherboard of a computer that can receive electrical signals.

 Signaling is overseen by a computer running `viam-server` which allows you to control the flow of electricity to these pins to change their state between "high" (active) and "low" (inactive), and wire them to send [digital signals](https://en.wikipedia.org/wiki/Digital_signal) to and from other hardware.